 When my little younger daughter pitches a fit (a good Southern expression, there), I take her to a quiet, private space in a different room and tell her I’m going to let her “get her mads and sads out.”
 It helps to give children a name for what they’re feeling.

 Even with a younger toddler (around 1 or 2), you can say, “Oh! you sound so frustrated!” or “Oh, that makes you so mad!” or whatever it looks like he’s feeling.
 Start when they’re little bitty, and by three they’ll start using the same language.

 Once again, have older kids?
 No time like the present.

 The hardest step of dealing with tantrums?
 Keeping yourself from getting triggered.
 If you can do that, the rest of the steps will be easy!

-That’s why I’ve developed the Mindful Mamas and Connected Kids toolkit.
+That’s why I’ve developed the Mindful Mamas and Connected Kids Action Pack.
 Get your free copy, full of insights and quick tips on how to center yourself and calm your kids.
 I look forward to hearing from you!